Azure/azure-sdk-for-js/README.md

 ### CORS

-You need to set up CORS rules for your storage account if you need to develop for browsers.
+You need to set up [Cross-Origin Resource Sharing (CORS)](https://docs.microsoft.com/zh-cn/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) rules for your storage account if you need to develop for browsers.
 Go to Azure portal and Azure Storage Explorer, find your storage account, create new CORS rules for blob/queue/file/table service(s).

 For example, you can create following CORS settings for debugging.
 But please customize the settings carefully according to your requirements in production environment.